 See more section

-Mike also advises fiduciaries on the fulfillment of their duties related to managing an estate or trust, including issues such as estate and inheritance tax returns, fiduciary accountings, concentrated position management, prudent investor act delegation, GST grandfathered trust transactions, fiduciary transitions, decanting, distribution, and wind-up strategies.
+Mike also advises fiduciaries on the fulfillment of their duties related to managing an estate or trust, including issues such as estate and inheritance tax returns, fiduciary accountings, concentrated position management, prudent investor act delegation, GST effective date trusts, fiduciary transitions, decanting, distribution, and wind-up strategies.

 After working with Lowenstein for nearly 20 years, Mike moved to Washington, D.C., to join the high-net-worth family office practice group at an Am Law 50 firm.
 Beyond estate planning and trustee services, he provided innovative offerings such as living estate plan audits and financial benchmarking of advanced planning techniques.
 During 2020, Mike was also a regular author of the Finseca Washington Report Marketplace, a national monthly newsletter published for a large life insurance industry trade association, and his reports addressed advanced planning concepts specifically targeted to the financial environment created in the wake of the COVID-19 pandemic.
 He later rejoined Lowenstein Sandler in Washington in 2021.

 Mike is a Fellow of the American College of Trust and Estate Counsel, a member of the Washington, D.C.
 Estate Planning Council, and a past chair of Real Property, Trust & Estate Law Section of the New Jersey State Bar Association.
 He has been recognized in the Trusts & Estates Law section of Best Lawyers since 2015 and is admitted to practice in New York, New Jersey, District of Columbia, and Virginia.